Attic

 The backbone of any functional attic space is the flooring and walls.
 Adding floors and walls to your attic instantly makes it usable.
 Below are the factors to consider:

-Types of Flooring Options
+Types of Attic Flooring Options

 Regarding flooring, the choices are abundant, each with unique appeal and practical benefits.
 Let’s walk through some popular options to help you make an informed decision.